Heritage & Founding Values

 In a tiny lower-level office in a St. Louis Cadillac dealership, he started out with a fleet of seven cars, one employee and a commitment to provide a uniquely personal brand of customer service.

-The ship was the most decorated vessel in the U.S. Navy fleet before its decommissioning in 2012.
-The Secretary of the U.S. Navy has since announced the Enterprise name will live on as the official moniker for the CVN-80, the next nuclear aircraft carrier to be constructed.
+The ship was the most decorated vessel in the U.S. Navy fleet before its decommissioning in 1947.
+While the latest USS Enterprise (CVN-65) was inactivated in 2012, the Secretary of the U.S. Navy has since announced the Enterprise name will live on as the official moniker for the CVN-80, a nuclear aircraft carrier to be constructed in the future.
 This marks the ninth time the U.S. Navy will have a ship called Enterprise in its fleet.

-To learn more about Enterprise’s rich heritage, please check out our Founding Values and Cultural Compass, which focuses on our operations, diversity and inclusion, workplace quality, business ethics, public affairs and philanthropy, and environmental conservation.
+For more information about Enterprise’s business principles, also check out our Founding Values and Cultural Compass sites, which focus on our operations, diversity and inclusion, workplace quality, business ethics, public affairs and philanthropy, and environmental conservation.

 What's in a name?